 What makes your French Bulldog put on weight?

-Some people support the notion that Spaying or neutering your dog will have the side effect of them putting weight.
+Some people support the notion that Spaying or neutering your dog will have the side effect of putting on weight.

-A study in the journal of the American Veterinary Medical Association put these concerns to bed.
-The study examined at the medical history of 1,930 dogs that were spayed or neutered and compared them to the medical history of 1,669 hormonally untouched dogs.
+A study in the American Veterinary Medical Association journal put these concerns to bed.
+The study examined the medical history of 1,930 spayed or neutered dogs and compared them to the medical history of 1,669 hormonally untouched dogs.

-Dog records were tracked for at minimum ten years or until they were overweight or obese.
+Dog records were tracked for a minimum of ten years or until they were overweight or obese.